 While each client will have their own individual needs, you should design a system that has proven to be effective.
 The system can be adapted for each situation, but it can work as a basis for each new campaign.

 Having a system simplifies your work, allowing you to focus on the most productive areas of SEO.
-Search engine algorithms change frequently, so you will need to remain current, but many of the fundamentals will stay the same.
+Search engine algorithms change frequently, so you must remain current, but many of the fundamentals will stay the same.

 Develop Case Studies